 You can call me names all you want but I know you loved it.
 Anyhow, still out, catch you tomorrow night.

 Harry sank back into the couch.
 The night hadn’t been a write-off after all.
 He was hungry though.
-Maybe there was some sense in what Karen had said about food—his body had taken what looked and tasted like salad and he wasn’t satisfied.
+Maybe there was some sense in what Hannah had said about food—his body had taken what looked and tasted like salad and he wasn’t satisfied.

 ‘Make me a hotdog, cheese and mustard and pickles and onions.’
 His prepper started whizzing.